-Those students that are enrolled in a program that requires proficiency in a second language should take the language examination (ordinarily in French, German, Italian, or Spanish) during the final semester of enrollment.
+Students should take the language examination (ordinarily in French, German, Italian, or Spanish) after earning 12 to 15 credits, usually during the second term of enrollment.
 You will be asked to translate a few paragraphs (ca. 250 words) into good, idiomatic English in two hours.
 You are allowed to use a dictionary.
-Consult the Schedule of Classes for the deadline by which to apply to take the exam.
-Contact the Music Advisement office MusicAdvisement@brooklyn.cuny.edu.
+Consult the Schedule of Classes for the deadline by which to apply to take the exam, and see the Graduate Deputy in Music for the date on which it is given.
 You may take the language exam more than once, if necessary.
 Students who completed their bachelor's degree in a country where a language other than English is the official language are exempted from this language exam requirement.
+Please inform Ms. Michelle Coladonato in the Music Advisement Office (WH-423) if you are planning to take the examination and your choice of language.